Planned Improvement Works

 These planned improvement works form part of the £90 million expansion of Ashford Designer Outlet - one of Ashford Borough Council’s Big 8 projects, which aims to drive long term economic growth for the area.

-Our expansion will create 500 new jobs for the local area, and will add 50 new premium retail brands and restaurants to the centre.
+When it opens in Autumn 2019, our expansion will introduce 50 new premium retail brands and restaurants, creating 500 new jobs for the local area.
 The improvements to local roads and pedestrian walkways surrounding the centre are part of a long-term project to make roads safer and improve traffic flows.

-The planned infrastructure improvements will include the introduction of a signalised junction and a pedestrian crossing, which will make it easier for people to move between the International Station, the town centre and Ashford Designer Outlet.
+The planned infrastructure improvements will include the introduction of a signalised junction and a pedestrian crossing, which will make it easier and safer for people to move between Ashford International Station, the town centre and Ashford Designer Outlet both on foot and on bike.
 This will include a complete re-landscape of the area.

 The expansion of Ashford Designer Outlet and infrastructure improvements were granted planning permission by Ashford Borough Council in 2015.

-The improvement works will begin on Monday 16th April and will run until November 2018.
-The works include a complete re-landscape of the area, major sewer diversions, building of retaining walls and large scale ground works.
+The improvement works will begin on Monday 13th May and will run for ten weeks.
 The maintenance and improvement projects have been carefully planned to allow road works to be completed safely, while keeping disruption to road users to a minimum.

 Where are the roadworks?